tytydraco/yessleep/out/my_8yr_old_has_a_big_imagination_but_thats_not_what_happened_to_him_recently.md

 Our home life is very relaxed, with the normal happiness that goes on, they have their toys, and we as parents break up the fights if those happen!

-One night in early June, moths came to to me and said that he had made a new friend, and I was happy for him.
+One night in early June, Morgan came to to me and said that he had made a new friend, and I was happy for him.

 "Whose this new friend of yours!?"
 I asked, with a cocked eyebrow